NormanTUD/OmniOpt/.gui/_tutorials/randomforest.md

 This creates a robust, noise-resistant estimator that thrives in high-dimensional, non-linear spaces.

+## How do Random Forests work?

+A Random Forest works by building many simple decision trees and combining their results.
+Each tree is trained on a random subset of the data and uses a random selection of features.
+This randomness ensures that the trees are diverse.
+When it's time to make a prediction, each tree gives an answer, and the forest combines them—by majority vote for classification or averaging for regression.
+This collective decision-making helps reduce overfitting and makes the model more stable.

+The parameter `--n_estimators_randomforest` controls **how many decision trees** are built in the forest.
+More trees can lead to better accuracy because the model has more opinions to average—but it also increases training time and memory usage.

+### What is a Decision Tree?

+A Decision Tree is a simple, flowchart-like model that makes predictions by splitting the data into branches based on feature values.
+At each node, the tree chooses a feature and a threshold that best separates the data according to some criterion (like [Gini impurity](https://en.wikipedia.org/wiki/Gini_coefficient) or [information gain](https://en.wikipedia.org/wiki/Information_gain_ratio)).
+This process continues until the data is fully split or a stopping condition is reached.
+In the end, each path through the tree leads to a leaf node that contains the predicted value or class.
+Decision Trees are easy to interpret but can easily overfit if used alone—this is why Random Forests combine many of them.

 ## How does it guide parameter selection?

 In optimization contexts: